thomas-maurice/ringos/README.md

 {
   "hostname": "esp",
   "password": "some_password",
-  "disable_password": false
+  "disable_password": false,
+  "leds": 69
 }
 ```

 The `password` field is optional.
 If you set `disable_password` to true it disables password authentication on the API.
-If you set a password you will be able to access the UI and API with basic auth.
+If you set a password you will be able to access the UI and API with basic auth. `leds` is the number of leds that the chip is handling.
 ## Limitations
 Eventhough the project works pretty well as is, it has a few limitations